Mission Success through Safety: Jamie Hagio honored with USACE FY25 Excellence in Safety Award

-Jamie Hagio, Chief of the Construction Division for the U.S. Army Corps of Engineers – Far East District (USACE – FED), has been named the recipient of the USACE FY25 Individual Award for Excellence in Safety.
-Operating in one of the most complex construction environments in the USACE, Hagio has reshaped the district’s safety culture, proving that mission success and workforce protection go hand in hand.
-(U.S. Army photo by the Far East District)
+USAG HUMPHREYS, South Korea — Jamie Hagio, Chief of the Construction Division for the U.S. Army Corps of Engineers – Far East District (USACE – FED), has been awarded the USACE Fiscal Year 2025 Individual Award for Excellence in Safety during the USACE Safety Community of Practice meeting on Feb.
+11, 2026.
+This prestigious honor recognizes Hagio’s transformative leadership and his success in fostering a proactive safety culture within one of the Corps’ most complex operating environments.

+Managing over $1.2 billion in active construction across the Korean peninsula, Hagio led the district through a period of massive expansion.
+During this time, contractor work hours nearly doubled to 4.3 million hours.
+Despite the increased operational tempo, the district achieved a remarkable 75 percent reduction in serious, reportable mishaps.

+"This improvement occurred while contractor man-hours nearly doubled, a period when mishap rates would typically increase," said Andrew Hine, FED Safety and Occupational Health Chief.
+"Achieving this level of reduction in a multilingual, multinational environment with overlapping regulatory systems is exceptionally rare.
+It represents sustained, systemic risk reduction—not a short-term statistical anomaly."

 |Date Taken: